PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 There are useful steps to success!

 **Thoughts :** Today I participated in the AMA session.
 I continue with the challenge of #sg_python_community with dictionaries

+## Day 37 : January 15 , 2020 | Supporting Materials

+**Today's Progress :** Today I reviewed "Supporting Materials".
+There is a project rubric and a explanation about the dataset

+**Thoughts :** I continue with the challenge of #sg_python_community with dictionaries